Child abuse and violence in education from a legal perspective: when and how to intervene?

 What does the law say about child abuse?

-You also have a duty to report child abuse
+You also have the option to report child abuse

 The OSPOD plays a major role in child abuse protection